King Khalid University: Location

 Since its inception, the goal was to have King Khalid University operate at a single central location.
 This was impractical at the outset due to the size of the project and the massive infrastructure requirements.
 Initially, the university occupied buildings in many different locations.
 In 2011–12, the university completed construction of the Guraiger Campus in Abha.
 This has served and continues to serve as the main campus for all educational and administration.
-A female campus was built in al-Fara.
+A female campus was built in al-Samar in Abha.
 There are still a few satellite campuses that can operate with a great deal of independence.
 However, the goal of a single fully integrated facility remains and is in progress.

-As of 2019, a standalone campus for King Khalid University was under construction in al-Fara.
+As of 2019, a standalone campus for King Khalid University was under construction in al-Fara and the female campus is shifted to Guraiger campus in Abha.
 This new campus is commonly known as University City.
 As part of the medical college, plans were made to build a public hospital which would have one of the largest bed capacities in the Middle East.
 Because of the scope of the construction project, there were many international bidders for the contract.
 The university, in cooperation with the King Abdullah Institute for Research and Studies and King Saud University, organized a global competitive bidding program for the design, planning, and construction of University City.
 As one of the most prominent higher education infrastructure projects in the Kingdom, the competition attracted 28 regional, national, and international bidders.
 To qualify for the bidding process, each company had to prove its capabilities in large scale construction.
 The infrastructure at University City is substantial.
 There are two major service buildings that provide electromechanical components and utilities to all the other buildings on the campus.
 The two service buildings are connected by a service tunnel that is 17 km in length.

-Construction of University City is being done in seven phases over a period of years, which are: